Game4all/circles.NET/circles.NET/doc/API.md

 ##### Summary

-The star rating of this beatmap
+The difficulty star rating of this beatmap

 <a name='P-circles-NET-Models-APIBeatmap-Tags'></a>
 ### Tags `property`